Technology

 For security reasons, UITS has disabled peer-to-peer (P2P) networking on the UAWiFi wireless network.
 As such, when using that network you will be unable to perform activities such as hosting lobbies in games that rely on peer-to-peer connectivity or streaming information between two devices over the network such as streaming music from a smartphone to a digital assistant like Alexa; however, streaming from cloud services such as Amazon Music or YouTube should still function as normal.

-For console gaming, you should visit the MyDevices website and register the MAC address of your console on the UAGuest wireless network, which is configured for use with gaming consoles.
+For console gaming, you will use the UAGuest wireless network.
+You will need to visit the MyDevices website and register the MAC address of your console on the UAGuest wireless network, which is configured for use with gaming consoles.

-For Honors Village dorm rooms and apartments: The residential areas of the Honors Village use a different third-party internet provider, so you must register for internet services.
-Learn more here.
+For Honors Village residents: The residential areas of the Honors Village use a different third-party internet provider, Pavlov.

-All of the student rooms and lounges show local TV and PAC-12 channels.
-If wanting to access these channels in the dorm room, students will need to bring a coaxial cable in order to connect the TV to the wall.
+All of the student rooms and lounges show local TV channels.
+If wanting to access these channels in the dorm room, students will need to bring a coaxial cable to connect the TV to the wall.

 You may use game consoles in the dorms, but please remember the University of Arizona’s network is provided for academic purposes.